-Some are already settled in on the Gold Coast.
+Some are already settled in on the Gold or Sunshine coasts.

 Many are not getting better.
 In fact some don't want to get better, they're waiting for a pay-out.

 The solution is to demand that all recipients receiving workers compensation payments for musculo-skeletal dysfunction attend a daily Pro-Active Rehab class.